ramcarreno/chatscroll/README.md

 If your uploaded chat is in a language other than English, it's recommended to ask questions in that same language for better relevance.
 However, please note that LLM performance may be lower in non-English languages, depending on the model's multilingual capabilities.

-### Limitations and other features
+### Limitations and advanced configuration

 This feature was designed for fun and experimentation.
 Do not expect any models to understand ambiguous messages or perfectly remember every detail.
-User queries by retrieving relevant chat context and prompting the model to generate responses accordingly.
-Specifically, it:

-- Retrieves 3 context chunks, each containing 10 messages relevant to the user's query.
-- Generates answers based on this context, but does **not** maintain conversation memory (yet), meaning each query is independent of previous ones.
+When a user sends a query, the system retrieves relevant chat history chunks from the file (the _context_) and then the model generates answers based on this _context_, but does **not** maintain conversation memory (yet), meaning each query is independent of previous ones.

-More advanced users can customize retrieval and model settings, although there is no dedicated config file yet.
-Relevant source code sections include:
+More advanced users can customize model and retrieval settings in the `llm_config.yaml` file:

-- `chatscroll.rag`: Controls LLM parameters like temperature, chunk size and length (ChatSplitter), and number of retrieved chunks per query (Retriever).
-- `views.chat2chat`: By default, a simple BM25 ranker is used for retrieval.
-In this module, the retriever can be changed to FAISS with Hugging Face embeddings for higher-quality context.
-This implies longer preprocessing times for large chats, however, embeddings are persisted and cached so queries remain fast.
+- **Model**
+  - `temperature` (default: `0.5`): Controls creativity of the model.
+Takes a minimum of `0` for highly deterministic responses, values higher than `1` may produce too random outputs.

+- **Splitter**
+  - `chunk_size` (default: `10`):  Number of chat messages per chunk when splitting the conversation for retrieval.
+  - `chunk_overlap` (default: `3`): Number of overlapping units between chunks, used to preserve context.
+  - `max_message_length` (default: `500`): Maximum length (in characters) for each message in a chunk.

+- **Retriever**
+  - `retrieval_method` (default: `"bm25"`): Keyword-based retrieval method.
+Can either be the default (faster but less powerful) or `FAISS` which retrieves chunks through semantic similarity search of dense vectors.
+Computing such vectors for a specific chat may take longer initially, but results are persisted and cached for any future queries.
+  - `k` (default: `3`): Returns top k most relevant chunks.
+  - `embeddings_model` (default: `"sentence-transformers/all-MiniLM-L6-v2"`): Hugging Face sentence transformers model
+  used to compute sentence embeddings when `FAISS` is selected as the retrieval method.

 ## Notes